Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Assumptions

-Assumption~\ref{asm:lrtk} imposes that the expected reward functions are low rank, and the transition kernels have low Tucker rank along one dimension.
 Assumption~\ref{asm:lrtk} is our strongest low-rank structural assumption as it implies that the $Q_h^{\pi}$ functions associated with \emph{any} policy $\pi$ are low rank, which subsequently implies both Assumptions \ref{asm:lrqe} and \ref{asm:lrqt}.
-In fact, Assumption~\ref{asm:lrtk} implies that for any value function estimate $\bar{V}_h$, the matrix $r_h + [P_h \bar{V}_{h+1}]$ is low rank, as stated in the following proposition. \begin{proposition} If the transition kernel has Tucker rank $(|S|, |S|, d)$ or $(|S|,d, |A|)$ and the expected reward function has rank $d$ with shared latent factors, i.e., Assumption \ref{asm:lrtk} holds, then the matrix $r_h + [P_h \bar{V}_{h+1}]$ has rank at most $d$ for any $\bar{V}_{h+1} \in \R^{|S|}$. \end{proposition} Proposition \ref{prop:lrEst} results from the fact that for any fixed $h$, the matrices corresponding to $r_h$ and $P_h(s'|\cdot, \cdot)$ for all $s'$ share either the same column or row space, which is critically used in the analysis of our Low Rank Empirical Value Iteration algorithm (see Appendix \ref{sec:thmProofs} for the proof).
+In fact, Assumption~\ref{asm:lrtk} implies that for any value function estimate $\hat{V}_h$, the matrix $r_h + [P_h \hat{V}_{h+1}]$ is low rank, as stated in the following proposition. \begin{proposition} If the transition kernel has Tucker rank $(|S|, |S|, d)$ or $(|S|,d, |A|)$ and the expected reward function has rank $d$ with shared latent factors, i.e., Assumption \ref{asm:lrtk} holds, then the matrix $r_h + [P_h \hat{V}_{h+1}]$ has rank at most $d$ for any $\hat{V}_{h+1} \in \R^{|S|}$. \end{proposition} See Appendix~\ref{sec:proof_lrEst} for the proof.
+Proposition \ref{prop:lrEst} results from the fact that for any fixed $h$, the matrices corresponding to $r_h$ and $P_h(s'|\cdot, \cdot)$ for all $s'$ share either the same column or row space, which is critically used in the analysis of our Low Rank Empirical Value Iteration algorithm.

-To motivate our low-rank assumptions, consider a continuous MDP which is converted to a tabular MDP via discretization, or alternately consider real-world systems with large S and A, e.g., recommendation systems with users and movies, such that one could view the discrete population of states/actions as representing an underlying continuous population.
-As long as the reward function and dynamics are relatively smooth with respect to the continuous MDP, this results in approximately low-rank structure as $d$ would be at most logarithmic with respect to $|S|, |A|$ \citep{udell}.

-Next we present several regularity assumptions for matrix estimation.
-Even with the above low-rank assumptions and access to a simulator, we may still need $|S||A|$ samples if the reward matrices are sparse.
-For example, consider an MDP in the $H=1$ setting where the reward is mostly a zeros matrix with $d$ nonzero entries taking value 1.
-Since the locations of the nonzero entries are unknown, if we sample a subset of entries from the matrix, we will likely observe only zeros.
-While this example is primarily for illustration, the key idea is that each component of the low rank signal needs to be reasonably spread across the matrix in order to guarantee that observing a small subset of entries suffices to reconstruct the full matrix.
-This is formalized by the assumption of incoherence as presented in Assumption \ref{asm:inco}, which is standard in classical matrix estimation literature when assuming a random sampling model~\citep{candes2009exact}.